fenole/szmaterlok/docs/API.md

 # API

-Documentation consists list of HTTP resources used for communication and SSE types and data scheme.
+Documentation consists list of HTTP resources used for communication and SSE types and data schemas.

 ## HTTP

 All communication with a server is based on the HTTP protocol.
-Below is a list of HTTP resources (endpoints) with corresponding methods and other required data, which can be used with any modern HTTP client, like web browser.
+Below there is a list of HTTP resources (endpoints) with corresponding methods and other required data, which can be used with any modern HTTP client, like web browser.

-### POST /login
+### POST `/login`

 Login to the chat with given nickname.
 Client will receive cookie `SzmaterlokSession` with valid session token for one week.